Belashuru: Box office

+The film earned ₹35 lakh on the first day.
+Till 12 June, the film earned total ₹1.41 crore.
+At the end of its theatrical run, the film collected over ₹4.38 crore and emerged as a box-office success.

 Critical reception

+Rituparna Roy of India Today criticised the near-idealistic storyline & lack of depth in the portrayal of dementia patients in the film & stated that Sraboner Dhara (another film which starred Soumitra Chatterjee) was far better in depicting challenges faced while handling patients of Alzheimer's.
 Tilottama Majumdar of Anandabazar Patrika reviews, 'The success of the name 'Belashuru' lies in the fact that the movie gives this important message - there exists no pre-determined time to realise the dimensions of a relationship.'

 Jaya Bishwas of The Times of India reviews, "Belashuru talks about our frustrations and regrets — the pain we inflict on each other unknowingly at times.
 But then, it is our love that ultimately helps us heal, find redemption in our relationships.
 We see Biswanath regretting the fact that he could not be there for his wife for most of their lives.
 And now, when he really wants to spend some quality time with her, Arati can’t recognise him anymore.
 It becomes all the more important for him to take care of her.
 The story may not be exceptional.
 The editing could have been tighter.
 But you will forget these niggles, as the emotional quotient sweeps you away."

-Rituparna Roy of India Today criticised the near-idealistic storyline & lack of depth in the portrayal of dementia patients in the film & stated that Sraboner Dhara (another film which starred Soumitra Chatterjee) was far better in depicting challenges faced while handling patients of Alzheimer's.